rodrigomorae/EMNIST_classifiers/README.md

 	3 - replace the mainDirectory variable value to the path were the files where donwloaded;
 	4 - run the code;

 Obs. the original code runs the best classifier founded.
-But it is possible to change parameters and classifiers and get another classifiers and results.
+But it is possible to change parameters,to uncomment lines to get other classifiers and results.
 The steps 2 and 4.3.1 are analysis steps an can be ignored to run the classifier.

 ## The dataset
 The EMNIST dataset is a set of handwritten character digits derived from the [NIST Special Database 19](https://www.nist.gov/srd/nist-special-database-19)  and converted to a 28x28 pixel image format and dataset structure that directly matches the MNIST dataset (link is external) .
 Further information on the dataset contents and conversion process can be found in the paper available [here](https://arxiv.org/pdf/1702.05373v1.pdf).
 Orginal link [here](https://www.nist.gov/itl/iad/image-group/emnist-dataset).